 The objective of the United Nations Framework Convention on Climate Change (UNFCCC) is to achieve stabilisation of greenhouse gas concentrations in the atmosphere at a level that prevents harmful anthropogenic impacts on the climate system.
 Consequently, UNFCCC obliges States Parties to develop sustainable management and co-operation, including some issues of the oceans and coastal zones.
-The UNCLOS does not regulate, expressis verbis, the issue of reducing GHG emissions that cause marine pollution and harm the marine environment, however the regulations of UNCLOS Part XII are relevant to climate change.
+The UNCLOS does not regulate, expressis verbis, the issue of reducing

+GHG emissions that cause marine pollution and harm the marine environment, however the regulations of UNCLOS Part XII are relevant to climate change.
 Thus, the essence of UNCLOS is implementation of its obligation to protect and preserve the marine environment and to take measures necessary to prevent, reduce and control marine pollution primarily by states.
 The Kyoto Protocol to UNFCCC corresponds very well to the fulfilment of the general obligation to protect and preserve the marine environment.
-Moreover, in this case, the legal enforcement of the UNCLOS obligates the state-parties to protect and preserve marine environment and takes measures necessary to prevent, reduce and control marine state-parties to protect and preserve marine environment and takes measures necessary to prevent, reduce and control marine state-parties to protect and preserve marine environment and takes measures necessary to prevent, reduce and control marine pollution in terms of climate protection and also by ensuring the use of energy efficient measures for ships.
+Moreover, in this case, the legal enforcement of the UNCLOS obligates the state-parties to protect and preserve marine environment and takes measures necessary to prevent, reduce and control marine pollution in terms of climate protection and also by ensuring the use of energy efficient measures for ships.
 In line with the mandate given to the International Maritime Organization (IMO) under the Kyoto Protocol, the IMO Maritime Environmental Protection Committee (MEPC) has developed technical and operational measures that aim to eliminate emissions as referred to in the Kyoto Protocol by developing energy efficiency measures for ships.
 In 2018, the IMO developed its own strategy to reduce GHG from ships.
 This "Initial IMO Strategy on reduction of GHG emissions from ships" is aimed at reducing international GHG emissions from international shipping in compliance with the goals presented in the Paris Agreement as well as at supporting the achievement of the United Nations 2030 Agenda for Sustainable Development priorities and its Sustainable Development Goals.

-2.3.EUROPEAN FRAMEWORK FOR MSP (DOROTA PYĆ)
+2.3.
+EUROPEAN FRAMEWORK FOR MSP (DOROTA PYĆ)